 Where we collect information from

-- Directly: You may provide your details when you ask for information or make a donation, organise, host and/or attend events in the Centre, or contact us for any other reason.
+- Directly: You may provide details when you contact us or make an enquiry; or when you ask for information or make a donation, organise, host and/or attend events in the Centre, or contact us for any other reason.

 - Shared: Your information may be provided to us by other organisations, for example an organisation or charity working with us, if you have given them your permission.
 The information we receive from other organisations depends on your settings or the option responses you have given them.